petersieg/arduino_apple1/arduino_6502_apple1/readme.md

 To get back from basic to wozmon:
 CALL -256

-To get back to basic from wozmon (warm start):
+To get back to basic from wozmon:
-E283R
+E283R - (warm start - prog and vars will be retained) E000R - (cold start - prog and vars will be all cleared)

+Integer basic has no NEW to clear everything.
+So CALL -256; Then E000R must be used.

 ---